Student Veterans of America

 By Jared Lyon

-Many student veterans miss the comradery of the military when they return home and make the transition to America’s college classrooms.
-Fortunately, there is a dedicated network of more than 1,500 on-campus chapters in all 50 states representing more than 750,000 student veterans waiting to welcome you.
+Many student veterans and military affiliated students miss the comradery of the military when they return home and make the transition to America’s college classrooms.
+Fortunately, there is a dedicated network of more than 1,500 on-campus chapters in all 50 states and three countries overseas representing more than 750,000 student veterans waiting to welcome you.

 With a focused mission on empowering student veterans, SVA is committed to providing an educational experience that goes beyond the classroom.
 SVA aims to inspire yesterday’s warriors by connecting student veterans with a community of like-minded chapter leaders.